square/dagger/androidmanifest/README.md

 Optional configuration:

  * `androidManifest` - Path to the `AndroidManifest.xml` file.
- * `moduleName` - Class name.
+ * `moduleName` - Generated module class name.
 Defaults to `ManifestModule` in the package declared in your manifest.
+May be a fully-qualified class name.
  * `outputDirectory` - Generated source directory, automatically added to build path.